iamc/sayhi/README.md

 # sayhi
-Playing with GitHub Pull Requests (PR)
+Playing with GitHub Pull Requests (PR).
+Homework for 2021-03-16-tudelft-online Software Carpentry Git lesson.

 Playing with forks and pull requests.
 Fork this repo, clone, say hi in a new file, push and submit pull request from your GitHub accout.